 There are two brothers.
 One, Tommy Conlon (Tom Hardy), is a former Marine with a tragic secret; the other, Brendan Conlon (Joel Edgerton), is a high-school physics teacher and family man.

 Tommy enlists the father he hates (Nick Nolte), but who trained him to great victories in wrestling as a youth, to train him again for Sparta, a fictitious MMA worldwide event with a winner’s purse in the millions.

-Two siblings fighting in the world’s top MMA venue?
-An overly convenient deus ex machina script ploy perhaps?
-It could happen—look at the Williams sisters at Wimbledon.
-There was also the “Manning Bowl” (brothers Peyton and Eli Manning, both NFL quarterbacks), which older brother Peyton won.
+Two siblings fighting each other in the world’s top MMA venue?
+An overly convenient deus ex machina script ploy?
+It could happen.
+Think: the Williams sisters at Wimbledon.
+Also the “Manning Bowl”: NFL quarterback (Indianapolis Colts) Peyton Manning versus younger brother (N.Y.
+Giants) Eli Manning.